dymodi/dymodi.github.io/Research/Meeting-Summaries.md

 * Find some related work of POI correction.
 (Almost Done)
 * Define a metric to measure the accuracy of the POI.
 (Done)

-Long Term:
-Know something about what they are doing in machine learning group

 ## Progress Record